-This underwater monster lives in an abyss between 1000 and 3000 meters of the Atlantic Ocean.
-The male monkfish is small compared to the female monkfish with measurements of male fish 3 cm, and the female fish 20 cm.
+This underwater monster lives in an abyss 1000 and 3000 meters from the Atlantic Ocean.
+The male monkfish is small compared to the female monkfish, with measurements of the male fish at 3 cm and the female fish at 20 cm.

 It was only possible to capture the monkfish in its natural environment at the end of 2014: with the help of an underwater robot in Monterey Bay.

 American scientists made rare footage of one of the varieties of this terrible fish – the black anglerfish Johnson.
-Angler fish can grow up to 1.5 m in length and, despite their razor-sharp teeth and powerful jaw, usually swallows their prey whole.
+Angler fishes, 1.5 m in length, swallow their prey whole even though they have a powerful jaw with razor-sharp teeth.

 8. Marabou Stork

-Due to its appearance and habits, the marabou is reputed to be an ugly, evil, and insidious bird.
+Due to its appearance and habits, the marabou is an ugly, evil, and insidious bird.
 The marabou has a bald head, a massive beak, and a fleshy leathery bag hangs on its chest, the purpose of which is still unknown to scientists.

 9. Horseshoe Bat

-Horseshoe bats have a very strange muzzle, with a nose very similar to an ear.
-They are very susceptible to sounds, and their habitat is tropical and temperate latitudes of Eurasia, African, and Australia.
+Horseshoe bats have a strange muzzle with a nose similar to an ear.
+They are very susceptible to sounds, and their habitat is tropical and temperate latitudes of Southeast Asia’s temperate forests, Eurasia, Africa, and Australia.

 These special skin flaps are used to amplify the sounds of the animal.
 The mating season begins from August to September, when the young animals have weaned from their parents.